 Rupert is appearing in the West End production of Dear Evan Hansen, as Larry Murphy, Zoe and Connor’s dad.

-The production’s London home is the Noel Coward Theatre – with previews from 29 October 2019, opening on 19 November, and tickets currently selling through to May 2020.
+The production’s London home is the Noel Coward Theatre – with previews from 29 October 2019, and opening on 19 November.

 This is wonderful for Rupert, as the Broadway production has been enthusiastically received, and won six Tony Awards in 2017, including Best Musical.
 I think we’re all anticipating a long run for this in London!